openSUSE/news-o-o/_posts/2010-10-17-opensuse-weekly-news-issue-145-is-out.markdown

- Plymouth was first included in Fedora 10 Cambridge shipped on November 2008, Mandriva switched from splashy to plymouth with in Automn 2009, and Ubuntu includes it since the 10.04 release shipped on April of this year.
-However, despite being the actual second most voted feature on openFATE, Plymouth hasn™t been integrated in openSUSE yet, mainly because nobody took time to make it happens."
+ Plymouth was first included in Fedora 10 â€œCambridgeâ€ shipped on November 2008, Mandriva switched from splashy to plymouth with in Automn 2009, and Ubuntu includes it since the 10.04 release shipped on April of this year.
+However, despite being the actual second most voted feature on openFATE, Plymouth hasnâ€™t been integrated in openSUSE yet, mainly because nobody took time to â€œmake it happensâ€œ."